 Accessibility and Convenience

-QR codes can be easily generated and printed on worksheets, textbooks, or displayed on screens.
+QR codes in the classroom can be easily generated and printed on worksheets, textbooks, or displayed on screens.
 They provide quick access to online resources without the need to manually enter URLs.

 Sharing any resource is a breeze as it can be accessed at any time by just scanning the QR code with a mobile device or QR reader.